The Solitary Sorceress

-Powerful as she had become, she would be powerless against this monstrous force drawn from the dawn of recorded time.
 She well knew Zirijana’s fate.
 Her sister had become a skilled sorceress in her own right—and had dared face the dragon alone.
-But, as all witnesses reported, the very moment she cast her first (and only) spell, the beast began to grow, its skin shimmering.
-When she had lifted her wand a second time, the dragon descended, and then swallowed her whole.
+But, as all witnesses reported, the very moment she cast her first—and only—spell, the beast began to grow, its skin shimmering.
+When she lifted her wand a second time, the dragon descended and then swallowed her whole.
 Her sister hadn’t had time to scream.

 To save herself and avoid her sister’s fate, Neti would have to change her course.
 Drawing in a breath of cold air, she considered what she could accomplish with the resources available to her.
 She exhaled, and watched the warm mist rise from her mouth and dissipate into the sky.
 Hers was not the only blood which could draw a dragon.

 She stepped forward and turned to the northeast, toward the City of Nah-nathas.
-Two there were in that city, one a sister more than sixteen hundred years her junior, whom she had never met.
+Two there were in that city, one a sister sixteen hundred years her junior, whom she had never met.
 The other, as best she could guess, was unknown to her father, at least not for what he truly was.
 She could not travel to that city, could not cross the high ridge of the Brenlen Hills, hemmed in as she was by her father’s spells.
-But, she should be able to direct the dragon that way.
+But she might be able to direct the dragon that way.

 That, however, would only slow the beast.
 After it had consumed all that it desired in that city, it would head west.
 It would come to her.
 She might be able to delay it, but she could not destroy it.